 The Photographers Studio at Rock House

 The Photographers Studio.
 A few weeks ago I was asked by Airbnb if I could go to the famous Rock House on Edinburgh’s Calton Hill.
-Built in the 1700s, this property became famous when the Scottish painter David Octavius Hill and the photographer Robert Adamson resided there and produced 2500 calotypes (traditional photo prints basically).
-There’s tonnes of history that you can read about online and it is fascinating but the whole site; Rock House, The Terrace Apartment and the Photographers Studio is absolutely stunning.
+Built-in the 1700s, this property became famous when the Scottish painter David Octavius Hill and the photographer Robert Adamson resided there and produced 2500 calotypes (traditional photo prints basically).
+There are tonnes of history that you can read about online and it is fascinating but the whole site; Rock House, The Terrace Apartment and the Photographers Studio is absolutely stunning.

 The Photographers Studio is really interesting to photograph.
-From the outside it looks like a really small cottage and when you enter you have a bathroom on the right and the bedroom right in front of you.
+From the outside, it looks like a really small cottage, and when you enter you have a bathroom on the right and a bedroom right in front of you.
 I tried to move the bed for some symmetry but no chance, way too heavy for just me.
 Upstairs you have the kitchen and lounge but the room is entirely round which makes it really interesting to photograph.
-Normally with property photography you find a corner or flat wall as a working point but not here but despite the difference in light between inside and out (it is really dark inside) it was really easy to photograph.
+Normally with property photography, you find a corner or flat wall as a working point but not here despite the difference in light between inside and out (it is really dark) it was really easy to photograph.